 Students at Darton Academy discover exciting career pathways

-Year 9, 10 and 11 students at Darton Academy in Barnsley recently took part in a “careers in the curriculum day”, run by HeppSY’s Higher Education Progression Assistants (HEPAs).
+Year 9, 10 and 11 students at Darton Academy in Barnsley recently took part in a “careers in the curriculum day”, run by HeppSY’s Higher Education Progression Adviser (HEPAs).

 The day-long visit covered a range of different subjects, including Science, History and IT.
 The sessions allowed the students to learn more about where studying these subjects at higher education could take them, and how important it is to know the different options available to them.